L-iet/pylogic/journal.md

 Also need to fix a type issue with the `and_` overrides; issue seen in `main.py`.

 # Sunday May 05, 2024, 3:03pm PT
 Began session at least 1hr ago.
+Found that the expressions are not being evaluated but they are being printed in a different order.
 I added a printing directory with `latex_printer` and `str_printer` to print expressions in order-preserving manner.

-3:53pm: I noticed the followind case:
+3:53pm: I noticed the following case:
 ```python
 a = Variable('a')
 b = Variable('b')